dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 }
 ```

-This example retrieves the currently selected bear in the `CollectionView`, as an `Animal`.
+This example retrieves the currently selected bear in the <xref:Microsoft.Maui.Controls.CollectionView>, as an `Animal`.
 The `Animal` object is added to a `Dictionary` with the key `Bear`.
 Then, navigation to the `beardetails` route is performed, with the `Dictionary` being passed as a navigation parameter.

 There are two approaches to receiving navigation data: